tacaswell/matplotlib/doc/users/whats_new/style_changes.rst

 - By default, the number of points displayed in a legend is now 1.

+- By default, caps on the ends of errorbars are not present.

 - The ''Blues'' colormap has been adjusted to be perceptually uniform.
 The old ``blues`` colormap is available under the name ``legacy_Blues``.